lucywang000/clj-statecharts/docs/content/docs/guards.md

 {:states
   {:s1 {:on
         {:some-event [{:target :s2
-                       :guard a-condition-fn
+                       :guard my-condition-fn
                        :actions some-action}
                       {:target :s3}]}}}}
 ```

-If `a-condition-fn` returns true, then the target is `:s2`.
+If `my-condition-fn` returns true, then the target is `:s2`.
 Otherwise the target would be `:s3`.